-- 4.26 Trend-based forecasts reflect these patterns and anticipate continued increases in out-commuting from North Hertfordshire over the plan period38.
-Unchecked, this would lead to increased pressure on transport infrastructure that is already under strain at peak periods.
-This Plan therefore makes employment provision at above modelled levels. - 4.27 The settlements of Hitchin, Letchworth Garden City and Baldock are very close together.
+that is already under strain at peak periods.
+This Plan therefore makes employment provision for offices, research and development, light industrial, general industry and storage and distribution at above modelled levels.

+- 4.29 The settlements of Hitchin, Letchworth Garden City and Baldock are very close together.
 There is a significant amount of commuting between these settlements.
-However, Baldock presently has a relatively low amount of employment land per person. - 4.28 A significant new employment allocation site will be developed out at the east of Baldock, supporting the proposed increase in residential development in the town (see Policy SP8).
+However, Baldock presently has a relatively low amount of employment land per person. - 4.30 A significant employment allocation for certain E class uses (office, research and development, industrial processes), B2 (industrial) and B8 (storage and distribution) class uses will be developed out at the east of Baldock, supporting the proposed increase in residential development in the town (see Policy SP8).
 The allocation benefits from proximity to existing employment uses as well as existing and planned residential development.
-It has access to the strategic road network via the A505 Baldock Bypass. - 4.29 Economic activity is not contained by the District boundary and North Hertfordshire needs to be viewed within its wider Functional Economic Market Area (FEMA).
+It has access to the strategic road network via the A505 Baldock Bypass. - 4.31 Economic activity is not contained by the District boundary and North Hertfordshire needs to be viewed within its wider Functional Economic Market Area (FEMA).
 Joint work has identified a FEMA along the A1 (M) corridor.
-This area broadly covers North Hertfordshire, Stevenage and the eastern part of Central Bedfordshire39.
+This area broadly covers North Hertfordshire, Stevenage and the eastern part of Central Bedfordshire.
 The allocation at Baldock also takes account of the long-term needs which will arise within the wider FEMA.
-Stevenage, in particular, anticipates a shortfall of employment land against modelled requirements40.
-These models assume continued commuting from North Hertfordshire to Stevenage, yet there is insufficient land in Stevenage to cater for the resultant growth. - 4.30 Within Hitchin and Letchworth Garden City, employment area designations from the previous local plan will be broadly retained, with some modest releases of sustainable, brownfield sites for residential development.
-Within Letchworth, the former power station site at Works Road has been brought back into use for employment purposes. and is reflected in a new planning designation. - 4.31 Royston is somewhat separate from the Hitchin / Letchworth Garden City / Baldock area, in geographical terms and in employment and labour market terms.
+Stevenage, in particular, anticipates a shortfall of employment land against modelled requirements.
+These models assume continued commuting from North Hertfordshire to Stevenage, yet there is insufficient land in Stevenage to cater for the resultant growth. - 4.32 Within Hitchin and Letchworth Garden City, employment area designations from the previous local plan will be broadly retained, with some modest releases of sustainable, brownfield sites for residential development.
+Within Letchworth, the former power station site at Works Road has been brought back into use for employment purposes. - 4.33 Royston is somewhat separate from the Hitchin / Letchworth Garden City / Baldock area, in geographical terms and in employment and labour market terms.
 The Royston economy is influenced by both Hertfordshire and Cambridgeshire economies.
 Consequently, the employment area has a low vacancy rate.
-The allocation of further land here as a planned extension to the York Way employment area is a sustainable approach that will enable flexibility in the long term, especially in conjunction with the additional residential growth allocated to this area. - 4.32 Over the plan period this approach will provide substantial opportunities to reduce commuting that occurs across and beyond the District, redressing the employment balance. - 4.33 Within these designated areas, an appropriate range of B-class uses will be permitted in line with the detailed policies of this Plan. - 4.34 B-class uses will not be solely confined to designated employment areas.
-A number of employment premises are located outside of defined areas and these will continue to be supported where they are compatible with other surrounding uses.
-In particular,
+The allocation of further land here as a planned extension to the York Way employment area is a sustainable approach that will enable flexibility in the long term, especially in conjunction with the additional residential growth allocated to this area. - 4.34 Over the plan period this approach will provide substantial opportunities to reduce commuting that occurs across and beyond the District, redressing the employment balance.